remne/p1ib/README.md

 Q: What does intermitten red pulses mean?

-A: That p1ib received an incomplete message and/or crc check did not pass.
+A: That p1ib received an incomplete message from your powermeter and/or crc check did not pass.

 Q: I cannot access p1ib by http://p1ib.local/ after I have selected an access point in the settings menu and entered a password